Hackdotslash/T35-Imposter/README.md

 # Rapid Red
 This is our official project for Dotslash 4.0<br>
-Contributors:<br>
-Sakshi Jain<br>Himani Verma<br>Riya Sharma

 # Introduction:drop_of_blood::hospital:
 This Web-App is Based on the Theme 'Rural Health Development'.<br><br>
 <img src="refer/home.png">
 <br><br>Considering people in the Rural Areas do not have much access to Internet facility and might also not have an E-mail ID so considering all these factors our Web-App provides the best for them.<br>
 We have created a Simple Application which reduces complexity as much as possible so that people can make blood request when Urgent without any tedious operations.<br>
 Considering People in Rural areas will not keep a track of verification from the Blood Bank once requested the Blood Bank will take people's Data from our Web-App and Contact them.
 It is just a platform to convey the message to the blood banks about the details of patient requiring blood.
 Every Registerd Blood Bank will be provided with a Unique ID which they will use to Access all the Requests.
-This is done so that no leyman can access any patient's information. <br>
+This is done so that no leyman can access any patient's information. <br><br>

 # How it works :thinking:?
 ## Registration Page For Blood Banks :pencil: